Financial terms explained

 In some cases the buying of fixed assets will be funded by the revenue budget, which normally covers non-tangible expenses such as staff and daily running costs.

 This is a rolling programme reflecting council policy, area needs and capital funding available to spend on fixed assets.
-It is approved by the council’s Policy and Resources Committee, a group of councillors involved in financial decision making.
+It is approved by the council’s Business Services Committee, a group of councillors involved in financial decision making.

 Income from the sale of fixed assets or funding granted for specific capital projects.